rendall/twitter-like-hider/README.md

 ### Known bugs

 - _Twitter Like Hider_ does not work for some users.
 If it does not work for you, contact me and we can figure it out.
 I suspect that Twitter has different versions for various countries.
 - Sometimes targeted Tweets are not hidden, especially if many show at once.
-Scrolling the page will probably trigger them to hide.
+Scrolling the page a little usually hides them.

 ## Privacy Policy